mdayku/clappper/GPT_VISION_REFERENCE.md

 ### Room Identification Prompt

 ```
-You are analyzing a floor plan image with detected room boundaries marked by colored boxes.
+You are analyzing a floor plan image with detected room boundaries.
+The image shows colored bounding boxes around each detected room - you can see these boxes visually in the image.

 Detected Rooms:
 Room 1 (ID: room_abc123): Bounding box at [100, 200, 300, 400]